Redocly/redoc/README.md

   * **number**: A fixed number of pixels to be used as offset.
   * **selector**: selector of the element to be used for specifying the offset.
 The distance from the top of the page to the element's bottom will be used as offset.
   * **function**: A getter function.
 Must return a number representing the offset (in pixels).
 * `showExtensions` - show vendor extensions ("x-" fields).
-Extensions used by ReDoc are ignored.
+Extensions used by Redoc are ignored.
 Can be boolean or an array of `string` with names of extensions to display.
 * `sortPropsAlphabetically` - sort properties alphabetically.
 * `payloadSampleIdx` - if set, payload sample will be inserted at this index or last.
 Indexes start from 0.
-* `theme` - ReDoc theme.
+* `theme` - Redoc theme.
 For details check [theme docs](#redoc-theme-object).
 * `untrustedSpec` - if set, the spec is considered untrusted and all HTML/markdown is sanitized to prevent XSS. **Disabled by default** for performance reasons. **Enable this option if you work with untrusted user data!**
 * `nonce` - if set, the provided value will be injected in every injected HTML element in the `nonce` attribute.
 Useful when using CSP, see https://webpack.js.org/guides/csp/.
 * `sideNavStyle` - can be specified in various ways: